Stable configurations of repelling points on compact manifolds II: The 1-torus

-There are several interesting observations that we can draw about the equispaced case, depending on the behavior of the function $k$.
+There are several interesting observations that we can now draw from this, depending on the behavior of the function $k$.
 In discussing these, we will work interchangeably with either $k$ or $\hat{k}$, depending on convenience.